lsst-tstn/tstn-019/helm.rst

 -----------------

 This chart (`ospl-daemon`) handles deploying the OSPL daemon service for the shared memory configuration.
-This daemon takes over the communcation startup, handling and teardown from the individual CSC applications.
+This daemon takes over the communication startup, handling and tear down from the individual CSC applications.
 The chart uses a DaemonSet from the Kubernetes Workload APIs since it is designed to run on every node of a Kubernetes cluster.

 .. list-table:: OSPL Daemon Chart YAML Configuration